Skip to Content

 You must apply to Stetson University and submit a supplemental application for the Global Gateways Program.
 Apply early for the best consideration!

-Students must be at least 18 years old by December 15, 2025
+Students must be at least 18 years old by December 15, 2026

 Earn credit towards your degree requirements at Stetson.
 Develop independence and self-confidence as a global citizen.
 Take on challenging academic and co-curricular activities.
 Use your financial aid and pay regular Stetson tuition for the program.
 Enhance your resume.
 Enjoy small classes alongside a cohort of Stetson students and a dedicated faculty member, fostering lifelong friendships and meaningful connections.
-Embark on travel and immerse yourself in a new part of the world!
+Embark on a travel and immerse yourself in a new part of the world!

 Morgan Myers